A spacetime characterization of the Kerr-NUT-(A)de Sitter and related metrics: Alternative forms of the metrics and characterization results

 \subsection{Comments on Theorem \ref{Kerr-NUT-AdS} and remarks concerning other related metrics}

 As we have seen, the spacetime characterization of the Kerr-NUT-(A)dS metric given in Theorem \ref{Kerr-NUT-AdS} requires some extra conditions, apart from our main assumption (\ref{WeylRepetido}).
 Even though those conditions may look somehow artificial, they are actually required and generalize similar previous conditions used to characterize other simpler metrics.
-For instance, Theorem \ref{Kerr-NUT-AdS} includes and extends the characterization of the Kerr metric as given in \cite{Mars1} and of the Kerr-NUT metric as given in \cite{Mars3}.
-Indeed, in the $\Lambda =0$ case, the condition that the polynomial (\ref{defV}) has two zeros $\zeta_0$, $\zeta_1$ and the factor polynomial $\hat{V}$ is positive between them is simply equivalent to $c >0$, which is the characterization of the Kerr-NUT metric as given in Theorem 3 in \cite{Mars3}.
+For instance, Theorem \ref{Kerr-NUT-AdS} includes and extends the characterization of the Kerr metric ---and of the Kerr-NUT metric \cite{Mars3}--- as originally given in \cite{Mars1,Mars2} and recently complemented and corrected in \cite{MSnull} with the necessary, but only implicitly assumed in \cite{Mars1,Mars2}, condition that $\xi$ must be non-orthogonal to the 2-plane spanned by the real null eigenvectors of $\F_{\alpha\beta}$ somewhere.
+Observe that this omitted assumption is actually redundant whenever $\xi$ is timelike somewhere.
+Taking this assumption into account we note that, in the $\Lambda =0$ case, the condition that the polynomial (\ref{defV}) has two zeros $\zeta_0$, $\zeta_1$ and the factor polynomial $\hat{V}$ is positive between them is simply equivalent to $c >0$, which is the characterization of the Kerr-NUT metric as given in Theorem 3 in \cite{Mars3}.
 The Kerr subcase corresponds to the NUT parameter $l$ being zero and $m \neq 0$, or equivalently $b_1 \neq 0$ and $b_2=0$ (see (\ref{rename})).
 Since in the case $\Lambda =0$ we have from (\ref{idenb1b2}):

 the conditions $b_1 \neq 0=b_2$ can be equivalently written by demanding that the constant $\F^2 Q^4$ is real and negative, which agrees with the statement of Theorem 1 in \cite{Mars2}.

 \vs